olivialaven/MGT502_project/README.md

 You can try our recommendation system with a simple UI here:
 👉 [Try the App](https://booksmt.streamlit.app)

-username: olivialaven or danieldieckmann
-password: welovevlachos
+Username: olivialaven or danieldieckmann, password: welovevlachos

-- Input a user ID
+- Input a username and password
-- See top-10 book recommendations (with covers!)
+- See top-t book recommendations (with covers!) for that user
 - Includes a fallback recommendation list if the user is new
+- Shows the top 5 most popular books
+- Shows the top 5 most recent books
+- Has a search functionality if you are looking a specific book

 ![Screenshot](results/ui_screenshot.png)